z0rzi/dev-dive/README.md

 ---

 ### Ideas for future events:
+- How does Linting work???
+- Regular Expressions
+- Recursion
 - Use of LLMs in programming
 - Javascript under the hood
 - Functional programming VS OOP
 - Class factories
+- Flaky testing
 - How to create and publish an open source library (with pip or npm)?
-- Testing for voice or images?
 - Javascript performance and memory
-- The event loop